Protect Yourself From Employment Scams: Tips and Strategies

 One of the primary dangers of falling victim to an employment scam is the risk of divulging sensitive personal information, such as financial account details or Social Security numbers.
 This information can then be used by criminals to steal the identity of a job seeker.
 In 2022, consumers reported losing a total of $367 million to job and business opportunity scams, representing a 76% increase from the year before.
 The average victim lost around $2,000, as reported by the Federal Trade Commission.

 The increasing prevalence of artificial intelligence has made it easier for scammers to create realistic job listings and recruitment messages that can deceive job seekers.
 AI tools help scammers refine their pitches to make them more believable and compensate for differences in language usage.
-The rise of work during the pandemic has also made digital-only transactions more common, further enabling scammers to operate without ever having physical interactions with their victims.
+The rise of during the pandemic has also made digital-only transactions more common, further enabling scammers to operate without ever having physical interactions with their victims.

 To avoid falling prey to employment scams, job seekers should be vigilant and follow some recommended by experts.
 Firstly, it is crucial not to have a false sense of security when using well-known job search .
 Always independently verify that a company exists and is actually hiring before accepting any job offers.